-LyconBinatorio is based on found objects elevated to a status far surpassing their intended use and origin.
-For this reason, they are easily anthropomorphized not for their conformity to modernist rules of aesthetic refinement but for the beauty of their tonal irregularities.
-This has happened almost arbitrarily and enabled by conditions invented by John Cage and the Fluxus movement.
-“Lydes”, my name for these objects, are cast aluminum pot lids and useful because they were discarded, accessible and inexpensive, not engineered for formal musical use (made to cover boiling food) while exhibiting a tonal spectrum of such extreme irregularities (complexity) tuning is senseless lest their beauty be destroyed.
-Within an art context, they are utterly non-western due to this inherent opaqueness and, therefore, it is only possible to “negotiate” with and accept them as they are to the extent that any combination of these instruments "works".
+LyconBinatorio is based on found objects elevated to a status far beyond their intended use and origin.
+Because of this, they are easily anthropomorphized not for their conformity to modernist rules of aesthetic refinement but for the beauty of their spectral/tonal irregularities.
+This has happened almost arbitrarily but enabled by conditions invented by John Cage and others in the Fluxus movement.
+“Lydes”, my name for these objects, are cast aluminum pot lids and useful because they were discarded, accessible and inexpensive, not engineered for formal musical use (made to cover boiling food) and exhibit a tonal spectrum of such extreme irregularities (complexity) tuning is senseless lest their beauty be destroyed.
+Within an aesthetic context, they are utterly non-western due to this opaqueness and, therefore, it is only possible to “negotiate” with and accept them as they are even if any sound combination of these instruments "works".
 This trait, however, makes possible this derivative presentation.

 Since my chance discovery of these found artifacts in 1996, I have collected, refined and used them for workshops, moving performances through cities and forests, linear and nonlinear musical compositions, and now for this installation.
 Several years ago, I was asked to contribute to the opening of the Glass Museum in Tacoma, Washington where paper works of John Cage would be on display.
 For this, I created a system to translate the 64 hexagrams of the I Ching into graphic symbols and sound.
 In 2016, I recorded these symbols, me performing, for use in performances using software like Ableton Live.
 LyconBinatorio combines the score graphics (A-D), and these recordings of the lydes (H).
 Every aspect of the installation has stand-alone strength—the sound has been brilliantly recorded; the graphics are beautiful as works of print art as positioned by the curatorial staff.
 The single Gamelyde (thirteen instruments) presented will invite further exploration by patrons.